russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 3. 'Drive: The Surprising Truth About What Motivates Us' by Daniel H. Pink

 Pink argues that financial incentives can be counterproductive for complex tasks requiring cognitive skills.
-To enhance workplace performance, he asserts that organizations should focus on creating an environment that fosters employee autonomy, ensuring that fulfilling work is meaningful and has a strong sense of purpose.
+To enhance workplace performance, he asserts that organizations should focus on creating an environment that fosters employee autonomy, ensuring that work is meaningful and has a purpose.

 Similarities between the books: